apache/plc4x/plc4net/docs/s7-hardware-verification.md

 ## Change log

+- 2026-09-16 19:53: Verified the persistent I/Q/M/DB matrix against the
+  isolated S7-1214C: main run 43/43 and independent new-connection read-back 25/25.
+DB100, M100..M117 and Q0..Q17 were deliberately not restored.
+- 2026-09-16: Added explicit `--keep-db-values` and `--keep-marker-values` modes so DB and marker values can be retained for PLC-side online inspection;
+  the default restore behavior remains unchanged.
 - 2026-09-16 19:24: Added the explicit `--keep-output-values` mode and verified persistent Q writes against an isolated S7-1214C with no attached equipment.
 - 2026-09-16 19:19: DB100 and M100..M117 passed the expanded 50/50 hardware